• Skip to main content

 Tax Considerations

-tax deductionsThe IRS allows certain remodeling costs to be deducted as a Capital Expense on your next tax return.
+Tax deductionsThe IRS allows certain remodeling costs to be deducted as a Capital Expense on your next tax return.
 This pertains primarily to installing specialized medical equipment and improvements that make the home more accessible.

 Eligible improvements include the installation of wheelchair ramps, support bars, railings, and alarms, as well as the widening of doorways, modification of cupboards, cabinets, and electrical outlets, and ground leveling, among other things.